tcmiller/Header-Footer-Wizard/template_wizard/inc/README.txt

 package to do so.
 Ovid does not support the latest version of this package so here is the path to get it to work.

+Thankfully with Bank, there is a bit less work.
+Since the supporting libraries are a bit new just run the easy_install command with the MySQL-python package minus the version number to get the latest one.
+Everything else is the same.

 Dependencies
 ------------